Classical Commissioning Program

 Supported by the Andrew W. Mellon Foundation, the Aaron Copland Fund for Music, and the Chamber Music America Endowment Fund.

 Residency Partnership Program

-The Residency Partnership Program supports ensembles and presenters in building audiences for classical/contemporary, jazz, and world chamber music through residency projects.
+The Residency Partnership Program supports professional ensembles and presenters in building audiences for classical/contemporary, jazz, and world chamber music through residency projects.
 Funding is intended for activities that take place in community settings and that are not part of a regular concert series.
 Activities may include, but are not limited to, interactive or audience engagement programs in classrooms (preschool through high school), libraries, hospitals, senior centers, or other community venues.
-The program does not support music activities intended for college- or conservatory-level music students.
-Projects must take place in the U.S. or its territories.
+The program does not support private lessons or coachings for K-12 students, or music activities intended for college- or conservatory-level music students.

-Supported by the Chamber Music America Residency Endowment Fund
+This program is supported by the Chamber Music America Residency Endowment Fund.